 To quantify the impact of policy measures for rural development, the development of the pan European model “Common Agricultural Policy Regionalised Impact - The Rural Development Dimension” (CAPRI-RD) was the first important step.
 During the development process it became clear that measures to promote the rural area can only be modelled successfully, if national experts validate them continuously.
 In the TRUSTEE project, national experts come together to further continue this procedure.

-The CAPRI baseline will be validated together with project partners from Spain and Ireland for the respective countries.
-For this purpose, the CAPRI baseline will be compiled annually and compared with national model results, based on selected indicators.
+The CAPRI baseline will be validated together with project partners from Spain and Ireland.
+For this purpose, the CAPRI baseline will be compiled annually and compared with national and international model results, based on selected indicators.
+A review will be carried out to compare CAPRI to other models.
 Significant differences between the models will be analysed and discussed with national experts on the annual Training Sessions.
 Missing issues will be considered for the CAPRI baseline in the following year.
-We will use the gained findings from the baseline validation also to validate the simulation of the second Pillar in the model.
-For this, we will take into account and further develop the points for optimizing the simulation of the second Pillar, identified during the CAPRI-RD project before.
-The focus will be on regional differences but also measure specific for selected countries.
+We will use the gained findings from the baseline validation also to validate the simulation of the second Pillar in the model and develop policy scenarios to analyse toppical quetions regarding theCAP.

 9.2013 - 2.2017

-Project status: ongoing
+Project status: finished